 - Continue this practice for a few minutes, perhaps ten rounds of breath, and then slowly open your eyes.
 Take a moment to note how you feel physically and observe the effects of your mental state.
 Make no judgments about how you feel; no experience is bad, and everyone’s experience will be different.

 The positive effects of meditation increase with each practice.
 Regular, daily practice is best—meditators often notice a difference in the quality of their days if they miss a practice.
 Meditating at the same time each day helps to develop a habit and makes it easier to be consistent.

 Meditation will contribute to your peace of mind, physical health, and emotional well-being.
-Not only will you greatly benefit from a regular meditation practice, but everyone within your reach will also be affected positively by your joy.
+Not only will you greatly benefit from a regular meditation practice, but everyone within your reach will also be affected positively by your calmness and joy.

 Quiet Karma is dedicated to helping you develop your meditation practice.
 By subscribing to the blog, you will receive regular and gentle reminders, as well as helpful hints.

 Did you find this introduction to meditation helpful?
 What has been your experience with meditation?
 Share your thoughts by leaving a comment.